-As a school, we ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers (KCSiE 2019).
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) and following the NSCB Local Inter-agency Procedures.
+As a school, we ensure that procedures are in place to deal with allegations of abuse against staff (including supply staff and volunteers) (KCSiE 2020).
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) and following the NSCP Local Inter-agency Procedures.